YosoraLife/Bookshelf-jukebox/README.md

 But then I heard about an upcoming feature there working on at Plex, whole home audio (see: [youtube](https://www.youtube.com/watch?v=4_mk_un6L4I&t=1315s) and [reddit](https://www.reddit.com/r/plexamp/comments/18orkac/comment/kej64w1/)).
 And so I started planning my whole home audio setup, starting with this jukebox.

-This jukebox is based on the DIY speakers called "[Overnight Sensations](https://sites.google.com/site/undefinition/bookshelf-speakers/diy-overnightsensations)".
+This jukebox is based on the DIY speakers called "[Overnight Sensations](https://sites.google.com/site/undefinition/bookshelf-speakers/diy-overnightsensations)" by Paul Carmody.
 Those speakers are powered by a Raspbarry Pi with a high quality DAC and Amplifier.
 The jukebox itself has both physical controls as well as a touchscreen to interface with Plexamp.
 Futhermore I included a NFC reader.
 This way I can scan a CD case with NFC sticker to play that CD on Plexamp, or setup NFC cards for different playlists based on my mood.

 #### Costs
 The total costs for this build came around €460.
 See the [Bill of Materials](/BOM.md) for a complete specification.